 AoE4D for Teaching

-Traditional design priveledges the artifact—a poster, a typeface, an app—as the impetus of the design process.
-Emphasizing artifacts often means that peoples’ uniqueness and contextual factors that impact what is designed and how it’s designed can be neglected.
+Traditional design privileges the artifact—a poster, a typeface, an app—as the impetus of the design process.
+Emphasizing artifacts often means that peoples’ uniqueness and contextual factors can be neglected.
 Experience design expands the concerns for design beyond the artifact and usability.
-AoE4D helps educators and learners consider a broad spectrum of aspects that shape peoples’ experiences and what to design in experience design scenes.
+AoE4D helps educators and learners consider a broad spectrum of aspects that shape people’s experiences and design in experience design scenes.

 How a person conceives the overall “tone” of the world.